Mmili01/Mmili01/README.md

-- 👋 Hi, I’m @Mmili01
+- 👋 Hi, I’m Abba Emmanuel
-- 👀 I’m interested in artificial intelligence and blockchain developement
-- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me via eabba21@gmail.com